-There are various silicone products, that are extremely beneficial for the enviroment, and are a great eco-friendly alternative to plastic. (like the menstrual cup example above)
+There are various silicone products, that are extremely beneficial for the environment, and are a great eco-friendly alternative to plastic. (like the menstrual cup example above)

-This is mainly because most silicone products are more long-lasting, and safer than plastic, but more about that below.
+This is mainly because most silicone products are long-lasting and safer than plastic, but more about that below.

 Is silicone safer than plastic?